 • Driving whilst unfit with drink or drugs

 • Refusing to provide a specimen for analysis

-A motorist may be charged with dangerous driving while using a mobile phone or other hand-held device, such as SatNav.
-This may happen if you are involved in an accident while illegally using such a device or if the police determine that your standard of driving was impaired.
+A motorist may be charged with dangerous driving whilst using a mobile phone or other hand-held device, such as SatNav.
+This may happen if you are involved in an accident whilst illegally using such a device or if the police determine that your standard of driving was impaired.
 In addition to a driving ban, the penalties for illegally using a mobile phone may include a prison sentence and an unlimited fine.

 Courts may impose a driving ban at their own discretion.
 This type of offence would include: